auto-index/autoindex/README.md

 # AutoIndex: Learning Representation Programs for Retrieval

 AutoIndex is a framework for learning **representation programs**: executable transformations that map raw documents into the representations exposed to a retrieval system.
-Rather than tuning retrievers, rerankers, or a small set of preprocessing hyperparameters, AutoIndex searches over programs that slice, enrich, normalize, reweight, or reorganize documents before indexing — using retrieval performance on a validation set as the objective, with the retriever (BM25) held fixed.
+Rather than tuning retrievers, rerankers, or a small set of preprocessing hyperparameters, AutoIndex searches over programs that preprocess documents before indexing.
+AutoIndex sets retrieval performance on a validation set as the objective, with the retriever (BM25) held fixed.

 On [CRUMB](https://huggingface.co/datasets/jfkback/crumb), a benchmark of eight heterogeneous retrieval tasks, the learned programs improve recall over a static full-document BM25 baseline on all 8 tasks, with average gains of **+8.4% Recall@100** and **+8.3% nDCG@10** (largest gains: +30.5% Recall@100, +43.6% nDCG@10).